 Some of these are funny, others are downright rude.
 So I would recommend you stick to the usual “Gesundheit” unless you know someone really well and are sure enough he or she appreciates this kind of humor.

 Of course, there’s also the religious meaning of blessing someone.
-And as Germany is a predominantly Christian country, there are expressions for that as well.
+And as Germany is a predominantly Christian country, there are German words for blessings as well.
 So, how does a German bless other people?

 - Bless you! — Sei gesegnet!